- Works for the US Campaign to End the Occupation

 - "Israel's treatment of the Palestinian people is a moral outrage and a blight on the soul of the Jewish people."

-Josh Ruebner is a citizen of both the United States, where he was born, and Israel, from where his father hails.
+Josh Ruebner is a citizen of both the United States, where he was born in Chicago, and Israel, from where his father hails.
 In 1996, Ruebner, while still in college, witnessed a Palestinian suicide bomber blow up a bus in Jerusalem, killing 27 people and slightly injuring Ruebner himself.
 In reaction to this attack against innocent Israelis, Ruebner made a public call for “more understanding [by Israel] of the Palestinian position” – on the theory that such a course of action would help diminish the rage that spawned such acts of violence.

 After earning a graduate degree at the Johns Hopkins University School of Advanced International Studies, Ruebner went to work for the Congressional Research Service (CRS) as an analyst in Middle East affairs.
 He later left CRS and went on to co-found Jews for Peace in Palestine and Israel (JPPI), a (now defunct) Washington, DC-based group of American Jews who viewed Israel as the chief cause of tensions in the Middle East, and who believed that peace in the region was contingent upon the implementation and enforcement of United Nations resolutions mandating a host of Israeli concessions.
 As the executive director of JPPI (which was a member group of the United For Peace and Justice coalition), Ruebner oversaw numerous delegations to Israel and collaborated with other “peace” organizations including American Muslims for Jerusalem, the International Solidarity Movement, Jewish Unity for a Just Peace (JUNITY), Women in Black, and the Women’s Coalition for Peace.